Ahmad-Hamwi/TabSync/README.md

 Here is a non-comprehensive guide to TabSync:

-Create an TabbedListMediator, and pass a RecyclerView, a TabLayout, and a list of indices of the RecyclerView's items that you want to the tabs with.
+Create an TabbedListMediator, and pass a RecyclerView, a TabLayout, and a list of RecyclerView's items indices that you wish to sync the tabs with.

 ```kotlin
 val mediator = TabbedListMediator(